Windsurf vs Antigravity vs Cursor vs Nimbalyst (2026)

 • Visual tools: WYSIWYG markdown, Excalidraw diagrams, data model designer, mockup editor

 The key advantage: you are using the most powerful coding agents (Claude Code, Codex) with a visual management layer on top, not a watered-down version embedded in an IDE.
+See all Nimbalyst features in detail.
+For a three-way comparison, see Nimbalyst vs Cursor vs Windsurf.

 Feature Comparison